Apply a pre-defined pattern from the list

 In many designs patterns are used to automate positioning objects.
 For example system holes for shelfs in furniture or repeating cams on an axle.
 Using a pattern results in multiple objects, simply based on two values: quantity and distance, both specified by the user.

-In IronCAD, the values that drive the pattern can be extracted from the name of this pattern.
-This technique is used by Para-Flex to quickly update items, like the distribution of hinges when the height of a cabinet is changed.
+When using Para-Flex in IronCAD, the values that drive the pattern can be extracted from the name of the pattern.
+This technique is used to quickly update items, like the distribution of hinges when the height of a cabinet is changed.

 Most of the example data that comes with Para-Flex uses so called Smart Patterns to quickly recalculate quantity and position of many objects.
 For example to position hinges, adding system holes and create extra adjustable legs when needed.